EYABA12/-End--of-Study-Internship/README.md

   - Communicates with the mock-up via SSH
   - Executes the test and returns results to Jenkins, displayed in the application

-After running a test, the tester can **download the log and report files** 📄.
+After running a test, the tester can download the log and report files

 ❌ **If the test fails** → it might be due to a **hardware problem**, a **bug**, or a **mistake**.